-Established in 2011, the Best Beginnings Advisory Council serves as the comprehensive early childhood advisory council and will serve as the collaborating entity for the early childhood system.
-The council includes representation from interested constituency groups, governmental agencies, the public at large, child care providers, state and local government, and tribal communities.
+Established in 2011, the Best Beginnings Advisory Council serves as the early childhood advisory council.
+The council includes governmental agencies, the public at large, child care providers, state and local government, and tribal communities.
 The council's work will focus on creating a statewide plan for a comprehensive early childhood service system that will assist in the four principal objectives:

 - Children will have access to high quality early childhood programs.

 - Families with young children will have community support.